PayPal

 Initialize componentsanchor

-Every integration requires a client.
-Once you've created one, you can pass it to the PayPal Checkout component to accept your payments.
+Integrating PayPal payments requires a client.
+After you've created a client, pass it to the PayPal Checkout component to accept your payments.

 1. Callback